actsasflinn/typst-rb/README.typ

 # Compile from a string to SVG
 t = Typst::Svg.from_s(%{hello world})

-# Compile from a string to PDF
+# Compile from a string to SVG multi-frame/pages wrapped in HTML (non-native Typst)
 t = Typst::Html.from_s(%{hello world})

+# Compile from a string to single frame HTML (native Typst experimental feature)
+t = Typst::HtmlExperimental.from_s(%{hello world})

 # A more complex example of compiling from string
 main = %{